pgmoneta/pgmoneta_ext/doc/DEVELOPERS.md

 #### 9. Grant superuser privileges

-Since some functions require the role to have superuser privileges, you can grant these privileges to the `repl` role using the following SQL command.
-However, please be cautious, as this will give the role full access and control over the database, posing potential security risks.
+Since some functions require the role to have superuser privileges, you can grant these privileges to the `repl` role using the following SQL command. **Please proceed with caution**: granting superuser privileges bypasses all permission checks, allowing unrestricted access to the database, which can pose security risks.
+We are committed to enhancing privilege security in future updates.

 ``` sql
 ALTER ROLE repl WITH SUPERUSER;